catseye/Tamsin/README.markdown

 to be expressed *compactly*.
 Golf your grammar!
 (Or write it like a decent human being, if you must.)

-The current released version of Tamsin is 0.1; the development version is 0.2-PRE.
-As indicated by the 0.x version number, it is a **work in progress**, with the usual caveat that things may change rapidly (and that version 0.2 might look completely different.)
+The current released version of Tamsin is 0.2; the development version is 0.3-PRE.
+As indicated by the 0.x version number, it is a **work in progress**, with the usual caveat that things may change rapidly (and that version 0.3 might look completely different.)
+See [HISTORY](https://github.com/catseye/Tamsin/blob/master/HISTORY.markdown) for a list of major changes.

 Code Examples
 -------------

 Make a story more exciting in **1 line of code**:

-    main = S ← '' & {("." & '!' | "?" & '?!' | any) → C & S ← S + C} & S.
+    main = ("." & '!' | "?" & '?!' | any)/''.

-Parse an algebraic expression in **4 lines of code**:
+Parse an algebraic expression for syntactic correctness in **4 lines of code**:

     main = (expr0 & eof & 'ok').
     expr0 = expr1 & {"+" & expr1}.